 Why join the Press Council?

 Any publication's most valuable asset is its credibility and trust in the eyes of the public.
 Membership enhances your credibility, as you have become accountable to a body that endeavours to enhance ethical, responsible FAIR journalism.
 Membership sensitises journalists to report ethically and responsibly.
-In addition, members are exempted from the Protection of Personal Information Act (POPIA), as they subscribe to the Press Code. • Insert the video clip which presently is on the front page.
+In addition, members are exempted from the Protection of Personal Information Act (POPIA), as they subscribe to the Press Code.

 Who can join the Press Council?